rgildiaz/ITI/pxeboot.md

 ```
 The NUC's that do experience this issue look like they were all used for a single previous project, as they all have a similar label on the top of the case with the computer's name and its MAC address.
 Also, all of these NUC's have a 250 GB SSD as opposed to the 1 TB SSD's most of the other NUC's have.
 Other than this, I could not find any other differences.

-#### runlevels
-While researching this issue, I found this article about [runlevels in Linux](https://tldp.org/LDP/sag/html/run-levels-intro.html), which shed a small amount of light on what was going on.
-While booting, the system attempts to boot as normal in ``runlevel: 3``, which indicates Full Multiuser with Networking access.
-This is necessary since the client needs access to Networking tools like TFTP.
-However, it is signaled to ``switch to runlevel: 0``, which signals to halt the system.
-Everything is shut down, and the computer exits.

 #### ``can't open '/proc/cmdline': No such file or directory``
 I found this forum post about a [similar issue with DBAN](https://sourceforge.net/p/dban/discussion/208932/thread/6bc10266/).
 I followed the steps some users posted about: